urbantrout/docs/en/upgrade.md

     }
     ```

-2. Open your terminal and go to your Craft project:
+2. Open your terminal and go to the `craft/` folder of your Craft project:

         cd /path/to/project